Am I a Candidate for Brachioplasty?

 The arm lift procedure is best suited for women and men who have loose upper arm skin that hangs in an unattractive appearance.
 Frequently this is the result of a large amount of weight loss.
 It is termed “bat wings” by many people, but it can also occur when the skin just loses its elasticity.

 Liposuction alone can frequently take care of excess fat in the upper arm but will not address the loose skin.
 The procedure involves excising the excess skin and fat on the arm from the axilla (armpit) out to the elbow.
 The scar that remains in the area can be hard to hide.
 Some patients will have the excision extended down their side to excise loose skin in the case of a large amount of weight loss.
+Call 913-341-2188 today to learn more about the Arm Lift, or to determine whether you are a candidate for the procedure!

 A personal consultation is the first step for every patient considering brachioplasty surgery.
 During this meeting, Dr. Young will assess your physical and emotional health and discuss your specific cosmetic goals for the procedure.
 The quality of your skin and the amount of excess fat will be assessed at your initial consultation.